Pick Your Battles Wisely

 “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”

-I think it’s safe to say that I have seen more radical change happen to my business clients in the past two years than ever before.
+I think it’s safe to say that I have seen more radical change happen to my business clients in the past five years than ever before.
 In some cases, they’ve had to completely change how they operate to stay in business.
 In others, they’ve had to downsize their workforce considerably or completely reorganize to meet the demands of their customers.
 And in some cases, they’ve gone out of business altogether.

 This kind of radical change causes a natural response of fear and negativity.
 Most of us know that change can bring about many new opportunities.
 But, as creatures of habit, we loathe the actual experience when we’re going through it.
 The uncertainty as we cross into unknown territory can be paralyzing.

-Because I’m often brought into organizations to help support them while they’re going through transitions, I admire what GE did four years ago to teach its senior managers how to lead change via the Leadership, Innovation and Growth program it introduced in 2006.
+Because I’m often brought into organizations to help support them while they’re going through transitions, I admire what GE did years ago to teach its senior managers how to lead change via the Leadership, Innovation and Growth program it introduced in 2006.

 GE’s CEO, Jeffrey Immelt, had decided to grow the company by focusing on expanding existing businesses rather than by making acquisitions.
 Thus his senior managers had to take a good look at their business segment to see what needed to change in order to grow.
 Here’s what they did: